It's not just paper and ink...

-More boards were published in "Hana to Yume" but those pages have never been collected into official after-41 tankoubons.
+More pages were published in "Hana to Yume" but those pages have never been collected into official after-41 tankoubons.

 On May 15th 1998, "Hana to Yume Platinum", a special number of "Hana to Yume" was published.

-This contained some special after 41 re-drawn boards.
+This contained some special after 41 re-drawn pages.

 However, both the "Hana to Yume" versions are very different from the